-As an added bonus, these audit requirements can be continually enforced, thus helping organizations benefit from the best practices established by security frameworks without adding significant overhead.
+As an added bonus, these audit requirements can be continually enforced, thus helping organizations benefit from the best DevSecOps practices established by security frameworks without adding significant overhead.

 2. Detect configuration drift

-Configuration drift occurs when settings, initialization data, or other controls between deployment environments fall out of sync.
+Configuration drift occurs when settings, initialization data, or other security controls between deployment environments fall out of sync.
 Often, this results from careless use of a console.
 Container tools, such as Kubernetes, and IaC tools, such as Terraform, are susceptible to drift.
 Configuration drift is difficult and tedious to trace, making its resolution a general time-suck for DevOps engineers tasked to resolve configuration drift.